-Below, I will show you how to use meditation for perfectionism.
-However, it is worth noting that there are many ways to overcome perfectionism.
-Meditation is just one option.
 Anxiety Canada states that one of the best ways to overcome perfectionism is by challenging your thoughts.
 For instance, you can use CBT [Cognitive Behavioural Therapy].

 You can also use mantras.
 For instance, you can recite thoughts like, “Nobody is perfect”, “I did my best”, and “Mistakes are a natural part of life”.